 Many people are surprised by the results from their 360 degree feedback report.
-Some are completely un-aware of other’s perceptions and have a difficult time dealing with this new information.
+Some are completely un-aware of other’s perceptions and have a difficult time dealing with critical feedback about themselves.
 They experience the same range of emotions that are felt by those who grieve for the loss of a loved one.
 We may experience these emotions with any type of dramatic change in our lives.

 This emotional process is often referred to as the SARA model.
 SARA stands for Shock, Anger, Resistance and Acceptance.
 As we coach leaders on their 360 degree feedback results, we find that people need to go through this process before they are able to use the feedback effectively to make improvements in their lives.

 - Shock: Our initial response to feedback may be shock, or denial of the feedback, especially if what we hear is unexpected or contradicts our own views.
 When people are experiencing shock, they may say things like, “This report must not be right,” or “What?
 I don’t understand this report.”

 - Anger: As we realize what the feedback means, shock can turn into anger or anxiety, particularly as we see the implications of it.
 During the anger stage, people may say things like, “Who said this anyway?!” or “This report just doesn’t fit my current situation.”

 - Resistance: If feedback indicates the need for change, we may experience a period of resistance.
 Change can be difficult, or at least uncomfortable.
 When experiencing resistance, people may say, “That’s just the way I am, take it or leave it,” or “I get it, but I don’t like it.”